Second Sermon in a Three-Part Series: Parables – Stories that Read Us

 On top of that, her car had broken down, and she had no money for repairs.
 Without a car, she couldn’t look for a new job.
 One thing had piled on top of another until she was overwhelmed with hardship.
 She felt like the world was out to get her.
 “How can God let this happen?” she asked me.
 “What have I done to deserve this?”

-The people who gathered on that beach to hear Jesus tell them stories weren’t much different.
+The people who gathered to hear Jesus tell them stories weren’t much different.
 They had experienced oppression from Rome.
-Even among their own people, they had watched the rich get richer while the poor got poorer.
+Even among their own people, they had watched the rich get richer as the poor got poorer.
 Life wasn’t fair.
 How could God allow his people to continue to suffer, while evil seemed to flourish around them?
 When would Messiah deliver them from this miserable existence, and bring judgment to Israel’s oppressors?

 There are many ways to interpret the parable of the weeds.
 At its most basic level, this story might be about how difficult it is to tell weeds from wheat.
-Bearded darnel is “an annoying weed that looks very much like wheat, especially before maturity, and can carry a poisonous fungus.
+For example, there is a plant called bearded darnel.
+It is “an annoying weed that looks very much like wheat, especially before maturity, and can carry a poisonous fungus.
 If it is harvested and ground together with wheat, the resulting flour is spoiled.”[1]

 As the grain matures, it’s easy to tell the slender heads of bearded darnel from the fuller heads of wheat, but by then, it’s too late to uproot one without damaging the other.
-If we are part of the crowd, we simply hear that pulling weeds can cause more harm than good, destroying the very crops we want to harvest.
+If we take this story at face value, we simply hear that pulling weeds can cause more harm than good, destroying the very crops we want to harvest.
 But this story is probably more than just a farming tip for weed control.

 The disciples ask for an explanation, once they are alone with Jesus, and he spells out the metaphors that matter, identifying the main characters in this story.
-We might get side-tracked by the things Jesus doesn’t say.
+If we aren’t careful, we might get side-tracked by the things Jesus doesn’t say.

 He doesn’t identify the servants of the landowner, for example.
+Who are they?
 They must have been taking care of the field, or they wouldn’t have noticed the weeds popping up.
-But the enemy who sowed the weeds just leaves (v 25), and Jesus doesn’t explain this either.
+But where were they when the enemy was sabotaging the crop?
+Then there’s the enemy who sows the weeds, and just leaves (v 25).
+Jesus doesn’t explain why anyone would behave like this, either.

 We probably shouldn’t concern ourselves too much with what Jesus doesn’t say, but I think it might be good to remember that the field is God’s, and God will continue to nurture and care for his kingdom, while the devil does nothing to support or care for the seeds he sows.

-Nor should we get so self-centered that we consider this story to be about the evil that lurks in each of us, as individuals.
-Paul covers that in Romans 7, as we heard a couple of weeks ago: “I do the evil things I don’t want to do, and I don’t do the good things that I want to do.
+Nor should we get so self-centered that we consider this story to be about the evil that lurks inside each of us, as individuals.
+Paul covers that in Romans 7, when he says: “I do the evil things I don’t want to do, and I don’t do the good things that I want to do.
 I’m wretched!”
 (Romans 7:19)

 This brings us back to those troubling weeds.
 Why shouldn’t we pull them, if we see evil choking out the good around it?
 Why does Jesus say, “leave them be until the harvest”?
-Depending on how this parable reads us, we might find some pretty good reasons to leave weeds alone.
+Well, there might be some pretty good reasons to leave weeds alone.

 Sometimes, weeds are too big to be pulled – their roots have intertwined with the roots of the good plants, and pulling up one will also uproot the other.